 Where the bicycle parking is not immediately obvious, it should be clearly signed.
 Using contrasting materials or surfacing for the path to the bicycle parking also helps.
 This can be advertised by using a sticker or stencil of a bicycle.

-For many long-term bicycle parking scenarios, signage will be necessary.
-Bicycle parking area should be directed to in any wayfinding signage.
-Where parking is being installed retroactively, the wayfinding signage must be updated.
+A.7 Bicycle parking access